mom-challenge/satellite-config/README.md

 ## Challenge Overview

-In modern engineering, designs, requirements, analyses, and reports are often spread across various files and formats.
+In modern engineering, designs, requirements, analyses, and reports are often spread across various files and formats with semantics expressed in different (modelling) languages.
 Keeping these artifacts consistent, traceable, and up-to-date is a significant challenge.
 This set of mock artifacts is designed to highlight these issues.

 ## Artifacts